 Stage 4: Craftwork (the actual making up)

 The next morning our first job is to join the face fabric and lining fabric together.
 Then we sew a strip of velcro along the top section of the blind, which enables the blind to be attached to the wooden batten in the window recess.

-After a bit of practising on Clive’s wonderful industrial sewing machine, my seams are declared straight and pucker-free.
-Then I am allowed to progress to sewing the velcro to the lining, and the lining to the face fabric.
-Clive informs us that this is in fact the only bit of machining we are doing as the rest of the blind would be carefully stitched by hand.
+After a bit of practising on Clive’s wonderful industrial sewing machine, he declares my seams straight and pucker-free.
+Then I progress to sewing the velcro to the lining, and the lining to the face fabric.
+Clive informs us that this is in fact the only bit of machining we are doing as the rest of the blind is carefully stitched by hand.